-- 701.20a To shuffle a library or a face-down pile of cards, randomize the cards within it so that no player knows their order. - 701.20b Some effects cause a player to search a library for a card or cards, shuffle that library, then put the found card or cards in a certain position in that library.
-Even though the found card or cards never leave that library, they aren't included in the shuffle.
+- 701.20a To shuffle a library or a face-down pile of cards, randomize the cards within it so that no player knows their order. - 701.20b Some effects cause a player to search a library for a card or cards, shuffle that library, then put some or all of the found cards into a different zone or in a certain position in that library.
+In such cases, the found cards aren't included in the shuffle, even though they remain in the library at that time.
 Rather, all the cards in that library except those are shuffled.
 Abilities that trigger when a library is shuffled will still trigger.
 See also rule 401, "Library." - 701.20c If an effect would cause a player to shuffle one or more specific objects into a library, that library is shuffled even if none of those objects are in the zone they're expected to be in or an effect causes all of those objects to be moved to another zone or remain in their current zone.